This camera manual library is for reference and historical purposes, all

 Turn the film winding ratchet knob one full turn to bring down the mirror.
 Slide the button for the release of the

-shutter cocking lever back all the way hold it there and cock the shutter by pushing the lever down as far as it will go.
+shutter winding lever back all the way hold it there and wind the shutter by pushing the lever down as far as it will go.

 You con now look into the finder.